 I have worked in various industries, such as Fuel and Energy, Imports and Insurance.
-I have obtained an MSc in Marketing Degree from the University of Salford, moreover, I’m finalizing my University of Wales MBA dissertation at the moment.
+I have obtained an MSc in Marketing Degree from the University of Salford, moreover, I’m finalising my MBA dissertation at the moment.
 My future research interests revolve around marketing communications and consumer behaviour, with emphasis on green marketing, i.e., attempting to alter consumers’ attitudes and making them believe that their little efforts towards environmentalism can actually make a difference in the world.
 My interests are reading international periodicals, blogging and playing cricket.

 Services in Post-Industrial Societies

 In last three decades the service sector has grown in Europe at a rapid pace.
 According to Euromonitor reports, between 1970 and 1997 around half a million new jobs per year were created in the service sector in Europe.

 Gronroose (1984) suggests that more and more countries are becoming post-industrial societies and service economies.
 A country is believed to be a service economy where half of its labour force is employed by the service sector.

 Palmer (2005) believes that services have a multiplier effect on economies and gives an example of the development of London’s Millennium Dome in Greenwich.
 The hosting of the Olympic Games will initially create direct employment and then demand will go to service sectors like hotels, tourism and transport.
 This in turn can create demand for additional building materials and infrastructure.
 This multiplier effect will give a boost to the economy (Palmer, 2005).

 1.1 Defining Marketing in Services Context